aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 # Dogs, Dolphins & Other Important Things

 I love dogs—all breeds, sizes and colours.
 No offence to the cat lovers; I'm just not a cat person.
 As it turns out, I learned this year that I'm also allergic to cats, so apparently my immune system has taken a side.
-Thankfully, I'm not allergic to dogs—although, given the choice, I'd probably take the hives for the dog any day.

-I grew up with dogs and had a habit of bringing stray dogs home, even though my grandparents weren't always thrilled about my latest arrival.
-Fortunately for me, they also found it pretty hard to say no to me.
-Unfortunately, I don't have a dog of my own at the moment, so volunteering with animals has also been a way for me to keep them in my life.
+Thankfully, I'm not allergic to dogs although, given the choice, I'd probably take the hives for the dog any day.
+I grew up with dogs, so they have pretty much always been part of my life.
+I don't have one of my own at the moment, which is one of the reasons volunteering with an animal rescue.
+It is a a way to keep dogs in my life while helping them find their forever homes.

 Honestly, I probably like animals more than people.
-Some of my favourite experiences have involved animals too: feeding a giraffe on my birthday in 2023, and—on another birthday trip to Curaçao—feeding a flamingo and finally getting to meet a dolphin after wanting to for years.
+Some of my favourite experiences have involved them: feeding a giraffe, feeding a flamingo and my favourite, getting to meet a dolphin.
 His name was Romeo.

 Animals also have a particular talent for making me laugh, especially when they're doing something completely ridiculous.

 ---

 # A Caribbean Girl Who Likes the Cold

-I was born and raised in the Caribbean, so my love of colder weather might be a little unexpected.
-My favourite season is fall—I love the cooler temperatures and watching the trees change colour.
-And even after living in Canada for a while, fresh snow still looks a little magical to me.
+Being born and raised in the Caribbean, my love of colder weather might be a little unexpected.
+But I genuinely enjoy the change that comes with the seasons, which is why fall is my favourite - I love the cooler temperatures and watching the trees change colour.
+And even after living in Canada for a while, fresh snow still looks magical to me.

-But there are some things Canada hasn't managed to change about me.
+But apparently, my appreciation for the cold has its limits.
 If I'm going to the beach, I want warm Caribbean water.
 Some things I'm simply not willing to compromise on.

 ---
 <h1>Why This Exists</h1>